This post contains affiliate links.

 Serve anywhere you want smoky bacon flavor, like baked potatoes, salads, or soups!

-Want them extra crispy?
-To make these crispy, you can spread them out evenly on a baking tray and bake for a few minutes at 300 degrees.
-Just be careful to not burn them as they cook quickly!
+Crisp Them Up: To make extra crispy vegan bacon bits, spread them out evenly on a baking tray and bake for a few minutes at 300 degrees Fahrenheit.
+Just be careful not to burn them (they cook quickly!).

-On everything.
-The end.
-But if you are looking for specific ways to use these bacon bits, try one of these recipes!
+You can really use these vegan bacon bits on anything and everything.
+But if you’re looking for specific ways to use them, try one of these recipes!

 Ingredients